 * - During times of high enrollment or individual circumstances, orientation may be deferred until the term begins.

 How to schedule your orientation

 Placement Testing must be scheduled before Orientation.
-If you have any questions contact Counseling & Student Development Office in Prahl College Center PCC2030 at (810) 762-0377.
+If you have any questions contact the Enrollment Management Office in Prahl College Center PCC2040 at (810) 232-4166.

 There are certain enrollment periods throughout the year or due to individual circumstances when orientation may be deferred.
 With a deferred orientation, you are provided information and resources in advance, to prepare you for your first advising session with an academic advisor.
 It is important that you review this information prior to your first advising session, so the academic advisor can answer any questions, provide additional guidance, and discuss individual success strategies, academic and non- academic resources and online tools available to you.
 You will be required to schedule and attend an orientation prior to the next enrollment period.
 If orientation is not completed, you will be ineligible to register prior and additional restrictions may apply.

 The Mott Community College Preview